40th Infantry Division (United States): Post Cold War

 On 29 April 1992, Governor Pete Wilson ordered elements of the 40th Infantry Division to duty to put down the so-called "Rodney King" riots.
 The 40th ID responded quickly by calling up some 2,000 soldiers, but could not get them to the city until nearly twenty-four hours had passed, due to a lack of proper equipment, training, and available ammunition, which had to be picked up from Camp Roberts, California (near Paso Robles).
 Initially, they only secured areas previously cleared of rioters by police.
 Later, they actively ran patrols, maintained checkpoints, and provided firepower for law enforcement.
 By 1 May, the call-up had increased to 4,000 soldiers continuing to move into the city in Humvees, who were later federalized under Title 10 USC by President George H. W. Bush.

 In 1994, the division was made of three brigades, an aviation brigade, an engineer brigade, a division artillery brigade, and other associated units.
 Associated regiments included the 160th Infantry, 185th Armor, 221st Armor (Nevada), 159th Infantry, 184th Infantry, 149th Armor, 18th Cavalry, 140th Aviation, 143d Field Artillery, and 144th Field Artillery.

 On 17 January 1994, Governor Pete Wilson activated the 40th Infantry Division (M) to respond to the aftermath of the Northridge earthquake, and emergency services were up and running within five hours of the quake.

 In November 1997, Battery F (TA), 144th Field Artillery Regiment, represented the state of California in Bosnia.
 During this deployment, Battery F conducted Firefinder counter-battery radar operations, convoys and base security all with little to no armor, with a high threat of mine strikes and ambushes.
 Most drivers exceeded 21,000 kilometres (13,000 miles) during the seven months in country.

 In November 2000, Battery F was again called to duty for its expertise in the Kosovo region.

 Until Battery F's arrival in Afghanistan, radar operations were virtually unknown and uncared for.
 Nevertheless, the unit quickly became a very important resource and a leading factor in base defense operations.

+In July 2006, as part of the Army National Guard's modularization process, the Division reorganized into four Brigade Combat Teams and one aviation brigade.
+National Guard units from California, Oregon, Hawaii, Arizona, Washington, Alaska, New Mexico, Indiana, Nebraska, Utah and Guam were part of the 40th Infantry Division.
+On 3 December 2016 the 81st Stryker Brigade Combat Team left the division and joined the 7th Infantry Division as an associate unit of the 2nd Infantry Division.